secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 # Deploy a Secret Node on Vultr
 Guide Version 0.17 | Date Sep 22, 2019 | Pre-Genesis Games Edition
+Difficulty Level : Noob Friendly!

 **Estimated Time | 15 - 30 Minutes depending on experience.**

 This guide will cover how to install the prerequisite software needed for your SGX compatible hardware.
 Once completed your Secret Node will be prepared for the Genesis Games.

+> Note : This launches a devnet on SGX compatible hardware.
+If you complete this guide successfully then your machine can run a secret nodes.
+The Genesis Games have not begun yet.

 # Part 1 - Setting up your VPS.
 Getting the right configuration on Vultr.